pinguimbotsathome/ELECTRONICS---control_joystick/README.md

-# electronics---control_joystick
-Here are the circuits and electronics require to control the joystick through any computer
+# Here are the circuits and electronics require to control the joystick through any computer